Tuition and Fees

 Authorization of Charges

-All Title IV recipients may authorize Bishop State Community College to apply their Federal funds (in excess of tuition and mandatory fees) to any other charges, including minor previous balances, incurred on their student account.
+All Title IV recipients may authorize Bishop State Community College to apply their excess Title IV funds to any other charges such as books and supplies and minor previous balances (not to exceed $200) incurred on their student account.
 These charges cannot be paid without the student’s prior authorization.
+Students give this authorization by accessing the OneACCS student portal.

 All recipients have the right to rescind this authorization at any time by contacting the Business Office.
 This may affect the amount of the credit balance to be refunded to the student.